Best Backpack Rain Covers That Stay Put in Wind and Rain

 Be mindful of sizing and gear placement.
 If you regularly clip trekking poles or tents to the bottom of your pack, the back strap may interfere with that setup.

-The Verdict: For ultralight hikers, long-distance thru-packers, and commuters who just want something featherlight and reliably waterproof, the Sea to Summit Ultra-Sil is the obvious pick.
+For ultralight hikers, long-distance thru-packers, and commuters who just want something featherlight and highly weather-resistant, the Sea to Summit Ultra-Sil is the obvious pick.

 3. Gregory Raincover